qbead/qbeadWebsite/content/book/dancing.md

 To create this snake, we'll introduce a new function that lights up several LEDs (making a snake): `SpinWheel.setSmallLEDsPointer(angle, decay, red, green, and blue)`.
 `Angle` controls how big the snake is,
 `decay` controls the fade at the end of the snake, and `red`, `green`, and `blue` represent the red, green, and blue component of the small LEDs.
 To try modifying the snake on your SpinWheel, upload the example sketch from here: `Examples → SpinWearables → Dancing_with_Color → Motion_Snake`.
-You can also read more about our [motion snake script here](/codedoc/examples/Dancing_with_Color/Motion_Snake/Motion_Snake.ino.html).
+You can also read more about our [motion snake script here](/codedoc/examples/Dancing_with_Color/Motion_Snake/Motion_Snake.ino.html) to learn more about how this script works.

 To begin with, try modifying the code to change the color of the snake.
 Can you change how many LEDs turn on to make a longer or shorter snake?